-EXAMINATIONS (Policy 9.604 & Procedure 9-604-P)
+Examinations (Policy 3410 & Procedure 9.604-P)

 Students in high school courses shall be required to take examinations each semester in each subject in which enrolled.
 Examinations will count a minimum of 25 percent of the final course grade.
+An examination schedule of a minimum of two (2) days is observed at the end of each semester.
+A minimum of a two-hour and twenty-minute examination period is allowed for each examination.
+A student taking an examination remains in the class during the entire examination period.
+Examinations are to be taken at schedule times.
+An examination is defined as a comprehensive test covering material taught during the entire semester.
 No extracurricular activities (example: athletic events, rehearsals) and/or participation or practice for such activities may be scheduled after school is dismissed on the day prior to the first day of examinations until after school is dismissed on the last day of examinations.